darshth/darshth/README.md

   - India COVID-19 Tracker [(Link)](https://public.tableau.com/profile/darsh.thakkar#!/vizhome/IndiaAnalysisPrototype/State-wiseDailyData) Real-time data for the COVID-19 cases in India! :
     <img src="https://github.com/darshth/darshth/blob/main/Screen%20Shot%202021-02-17%20at%202.32.21%20PM.png" width="800" height="600" />

+- 📫 Here's my contact details if you are looking to grab a coffee or looking to hire me:
+  - Email: darsh.thakkar@rutgers.edu
+  - Phone: +16098661633

+### I'll leave the rest to Github.
+If you are looking for my codes, Scroll down! :point_down:

 <!--
 **darshth/darshth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.